World Youth Skills Day

 The United Nations, at its General Assembly in November 2014, declared 15 July as World Youth Skills Day.
 WorldSkills is proud to be part of a global recognition and promotion of skills.

-Join us using the hashtags: #wysd #SkillsForAll so we can see all your activities and responses to the campaigns.
+Join us using the hashtag #wysd2019 so we can see all your activities and events.